 - If your court has the option to leave the clerk a memo, enter any sort of note here in the Note to Clerk box.

-- Review your entire filing for accuracy, and check the Verify box to acknowledge you have and also agree to any service provider fees.
+- Review your entire filing for accuracy, Then check the box to acknowledge you have verified your filing information.

-Pre-authorization of Fees – It is important to note that when you submit your filing, the court does a pre-authorization on your card for the filing fees.
+It is important to note that when you submit your filing, the court does a pre-authorization on your card for the filing fees.
 If the court rejects the filing, then they will not settle that pre-authorization, and it will eventually fall off your card within 3 to 10 business days from the date of the clerk’s rejection depending on your banking institution.
-Learn more about the pre-authorization of fees here